Ōta, Gunma

 Ōta (太田市, Ōta-shi) is a city located in Gunma Prefecture, Japan.
 As of 31 August 2020, the city had an estimated population of 224,358 in 109,541 households, and a population density of 1300 persons per km^{2}.
 The total area of the city is 60.97 sqkm.

 Geography

 Ōta is located in the extreme southeastern portion of Gunma Prefecture in the northern Kantō Plains, bordered by Tochigi Prefecture to the east and Saitama Prefecture to the south.
 The city is located 80 km northwest of Tokyo between the Tone and Watarase rivers.
 It is located about 80 kilometers northwest of central Tokyo, about 30 kilometers east of the prefectural capital at Maebashi, about 40 kilometers east of Takasaki.

-The elevation of the city ranges from 30–40 meters in lowland in the south, southwest, northeast, and east, to 40–70 meters in the northwest.
+The elevation of the city ranges from 30 to 40 meters in lowland in the south, southwest, northeast, and east, to 40–70 meters in the northwest.